thestackcollective/curriculum-site/module2/lessons/networking.md

 <section class="answer" markdown="1">
 ### Example Questions

-* At Turing we do a lot of peer code review and it has been incredibly valuable, what does the code review process look like on your team?
+* At TheStackCollective we do a lot of peer code review and it has been incredibly valuable, what does the code review process look like on your team?
 * Technical capabilities aside, what soft skills do you see as important to be a great developer?
 * What's your typical day or week like?
 * What is your favorite part about your job?